nickmvincent/ugc-val-est/self_replication.md

 `wget https://files.pushshift.io/reddit/submissions/RS_2016-02.bz2`

 Shall we re-download Stack Overflow data?
 I decided to try, just to see how much a hassle it would be.
-Otherwise, I'd need to get the SO tables back into GCS.
-But first, let's see if we can get the Stack Exchange Data Explorer...
+First, let's see if we can get the Stack Exchange Data Explorer...

 Trying to get 40k likely WP posts (if this doesn't work, I don't think the 1M sample will work!):
-`select top 40000 *
-from Posts
-where PostTypeId = 2 and CreationDate > '07/31/2008' and CreationDate < '06/11/2017' and Lower(body) like '%wikipedia.org/wiki/%'
-order by newid()`
+`select top 40000 * from Posts where PostTypeId = 2 and CreationDate > '07/31/2008' and CreationDate < '06/11/2017' and Lower(body) like '%wikipedia.org/wiki/%' order by newid()`
 ... server timeout
+We do see that there's 22M posts, which matches our Big Query DB.

 Dang.
 Looks like we may need to just use Big Query.

 `SELECT *, rand() as rand FROM [bigquery-public-data:stackoverflow.posts_answers] where creation_date > '2008-07-31 00:00:00' and creation_date < '2017-06-11 00:00:00' ORDER BY rand LIMIT 1000000;`